 Orientation: this site includes the 2023 Orientation dates

 Regardless of your decision, please submit the reply form found in your my.harvard Portal.
 You will need navigate to the “Harvard Chan” tab and click “continue” on your letter in order to see your reply form.
 Deposits may be paid by credit card, check, or wire transfer.

-All June and July starting programs: March 15
+June (MPH in Epidemiology) and July starting programs: March 15